jopemachine-arvis/alfred-to-arvis/readme.md

-# wf-creator-plist-converter
+# arvis-plist-converter

-> Convert Alfred workflow's plist to json to use it in wf-creator
+> Convert Alfred workflow's plist to json to use it in arvis

 ## Getting started